engeir/hack-md-notes/double-overlap.md

 The smoothing is done by subtracting a pure sinusoid (amplitude of the sinusoid found by trial and error, what looked best) and by removing frequencies around one in the Fourier domain.
-The `volcanoes` signal is merely to show where in time the volcanoes appeared in the simulation.
+The _volcanoes_ signal is merely to show where in time the volcanoes appeared in the simulation.

 The problem with subtracting a pure sinusoid is that the amplitude of the seasonal variance changes with how much the temperature is perturbed.
 This is most evident in the winter of 1853/54.
-Removing frequencies in the Fourier domain works best, but the sharp initial response to the forcing is smoothed more than one would hope for.
+Removing frequencies in the Fourier domain works better, but the sharp initial response to the forcing is smoothed more than one would hope for.

 ## Forcing